 STAND ALONE SYSTEM

 This is for use where there is no electronic timer, as in rubber powered models and gliders, or gas.
 It includes a transmitter with a unique code, a 240 mah LiPo for the transmitter, a charge cable for the LiPo for use with your charger, and a Stand Alone Receiver.
 This receiver requires a 1S battery for power and a servo to be added to your plane.
-We offer a battery with a compatible connector for the receiver and a small servo as used in electric FF.
+We include a battery with a compatible connector for the receiver and a small servo as used in electric FF.
 One of the optional 1S batteries has a protection feature that protects against over charging or discharging.
-We also offer two optional chargers for the small 1S battery used by the Stand Alone Receiver.
+The Stand Alone system includes all items shown in the photo.

 75 mah 1S cell with over discharge and charge protection board weight 2.2 grams